frnrbt/ondorse-home/blog/risk-based-approach-to-aml.md

   title: 'Discover the benefits of adopting a risk-based approach '
   description: >-
-    Discover what is special about it, how you and your customers can benefit from it and how you can conduct a risk-based approach to CDD with Ondorse.
+    Discover what is special about it, how you and your customers can benefit from it and how you can conduct a risk-based approach to customer due diligence with Ondorse.
   extra:
     - name: 'og:type'
       value: article